ryantd42/NY-Legislative-Git/2023/A6459A-2023/bill.md

   April 11, 2023
   ___________

- Introduced  by  M. of A. McDONALD, BRABENEC -- read once and referred to the Committee on Codes
+ Introduced  by M. of A. McDONALD, BRABENEC, BURDICK, ZEBROWSKI, GUNTHER, WOERNER, COLTON,  ZACCARO,  BENDETT,  ANGELINO,  K. BROWN,  DeSTEFANO, MCGOWAN  -- read once and referred to the Committee on Codes -- recom- mitted to the Committee on Codes in accordance with Assembly  Rule  3, sec.
+2  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the criminal procedure  law,  in  relation  to  allowing victim  impact  statements in New York state be video recorded; and to